 In cases when the shipowner is deemed guilty of fault for an instance of oil pollution, the convention does not cap liability.

 When the shipowner is not at fault, the convention caps liability at between 3 million special drawing rights (SDR) for a ship of 5,000 GT to 59.7 million SDR for ships over 140,000.

-The Admiralty Law dates back to the 1360s and at that time mainly practiced in England and few other Countries.
-As time passes, now in the modern era almost every country adopting trade and among each other and practicing all the ways of trade specially through ships/vessels.
+The Admiralty Law dates back to the 1360s and at that time mainly practiced in England and a few other countries.
+As time passes, now in the modern era almost every country adopting trade and among each other and practicing all the ways of trade, especially through ships/vessels.
 This arises different nature of problems which can only be handled by Admiralty law, so almost all countries practice this Law.
-Which lead us to different kinds of conventions, treaties etc. This all shows us the importance of Admiralty jurisdiction and how it is emerging in our world.
+Which leads us to different kinds of conventions, treaties, etc. This all shows us the importance of Admiralty jurisdiction and how it is emerging in our world.

 ADMIRALTY | MARITIME | SHIPPING LAWYERS KARACHI | QUETTA PAKISTAN

 ARBITRATION | MEDIATION LAWYERS | LAW FIRMS KARACHI PAKISTAN

 BANKING | FINANCE LAWYERS | LAW FIRMS KARACHI PAKISTAN

 CIVIL LAWYERS | LAW FIRMS KARACHI PAKISTAN

 CONSTITUTIONAL LAWYERS | LAW FIRMS KARACHI PAKISTAN

 CONTRACT LAWYERS | TOP LAW FIRMS KARACHI PAKISTAN